RedHatInsights/payload-tracker/README.md

 Architecture
 --------------------
 Payload Tracker is a service that lives in `platform-<env>`.
 This service has its own database representative of the current payload status in the platform.
 There are REST API endpoints that give access to the payload status.
-There is not currently any front-end UI for this service.
-This service listens to messages on the Kafka MQ topic `platform.payload-status.`
+This service listens to messages on the Kafka MQ topic `platform.payload-status.` There is now a front-end UI for this service located in the same `platform-<env>`.
+It is respectively titled "payload-tracker-frontend."

 REST API Endpoints